How to be productive in our jam-packed lives

 Think of this like training your dog.
 You give her the cue to sit, which activates her learned routine to sit, and then she gets a reward, which encourages her to remember that loop and perform it again.

-Example of a healthy coding habit
+Example of a healthy learning habit

 Cue